4forces/tgc8-django2/README.md

 ]
 ```

-## 3. Create the html template | Notes: Steps 4.1 - 4.3
+## 3. Create the html template | Lecturer's Notes: Steps 4.1 - 4.3
 - In `templates` folder, create a folder `books`
 - In this folder, create `index.template.html`

-## 4. Change the view function to render the template | Notes: Steps 4.4
+## 4. Change the view function to render the template | Lecturer's Notes: Steps 4.4
 ```python
 def index(request):
     return render(request, 'books/index.template.html')
 ```

-## 5. Start app | Notes: Steps 1.4 Test Run
+## 5. Start app | Lecturer's Notes: Steps 1.4 Test Run
 - To start app: In terminal type `python3 manage.py runserver 8080`

-## 6. Make Migrations | Notes: Steps 6.0 & 7.2
+## 6. Make Migrations | Lecturer's Notes: Steps 6.0 & 7.2
 ```
 python3 manage.py makemigrations
 python3 manage.py migrate
 ```

-## 7. Creating new classes for 'One to Many' (for e.g. 'Genre' or 'Category' for book) | Notes: Step 18
+## 7. Creating new classes for 'One to Many' (for e.g. 'Genre' or 'Category' for book) | Lecturer's Notes: Step 18

 1. In `models.py`, create the class (in this case class = `Genre`):
 ```python